cesar-rgon/simple-kf2-server-launcher/README.md

 * _Import maps/mods_: It allows to import all custom maps, mods and official maps from the server to the launcher.
 Only the elements not present already in the launcher.

-* _Search in workshop_: It allows to browse in Workshop looking for new maps and mods.
+* _Search in WorkShop_: It allows to browse in Workshop's pages looking for new maps and mods.
 Then you can choose wich of them add to the launcher.

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot05.png)

 #### Configuration-Profiles
-In this section you can manage profiles to the launcher.
+In this section you can manage profiles from the launcher.
 Each profile is used to customize your server parameters.

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot06.png)

 * _Double click on a profile name_: It allows to edit the profile name.
 * _Add new profile_: It allows to add a new profile.
+The profile name must be unique.
 * _Clone selected profile_: It allows to duplicate the selected profile to a new profile.
 * _Remove selected profile_: It allows to remove the selected profile.
 * _Import profiles_: It allows to import profiles from a file to the launcher.
-* _Export profiles_: It allow to export profiles from the launcher to a file.
+* _Export profiles_: It allows to export profiles from the launcher to a file.

 **NOTE**: No profile name duplication accepted in any operation.

 #### Configuration-Game types
-In this section you can add, edit or remove game types to the launcher.
+In this section you can add, edit or remove game types from the launcher.
 Each game type is composed by four fields:
 1. _Code_: Code to identify the game type mode.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the game type mode.
 3. _Difficulties enabled_: If difficulties combo is active or not.